oswee/oswee/k8s/containers/quay/README.md

-# Quay
+# Project Quay

-This is for TESTING ONLY!
+This is for Quay TESTING ONLY!

 ## Rootless Deployment Setup